thatguycy/WorldDynamics-Engine/README.md

 **|** [**Documentation**](https://docs.thatguycy.com/) **|** [**Spigot**](https://www.spigotmc.org/resources/worlddynamics-engine.114509/) **|** [**Modrinth**](https://modrinth.com/plugin/worlddynamics-engine) **|**

+**UPDATE:** Hello!
+This plugin has grown immensely recently and I'm so glad we're off to an amazing start!
+Currently, only bug fixes / patches are being released for v0.1.x (this branch) as we're working on the v0.2.x branch!
+It's going to be worth the wait, trust me, you can track development on our [discord](https://discord.gg/ssSzhBSwFj), we're added QOL improvements such as a GUI and a better structure in the code to make addons for our plugin easier to make.
+We'll also be having an independant framework option if you don't want to use Towny, we'll also be making other frameworks such as GriefPrevention.
+It goes without saying, many new features are coming such as military/spy intelligence and coup d'état, and of course many other operations which are possible.
+Also in the works is addons to EventWar and SiegeWar.
+Happy playing!

 ## Description

 More than just a Towny Addon, it's a **Towny Essential Upgrade**!